Posts Tagged ‘denmark

 The happiest country in the world

 Happiness according to my dictionary has to do with a sense of satisfaction, well-being, joy, etc. and apparently I come from the happiest country in the world, Denmark.
 Most likely a surprising result to many (including yours truly!), but according to this survey made by researchers from Great Britain’s University of Leicester a year ago, that’s the way it is:-).
-Watch these interesting video’s made by the American TV-show 60 minutes and ABC News talking about how strange it seems that a country with bad weather, incredibly high taxes and things like these written on an official site about the country: “very bluntly speaking, it can be claimed that the present configuration of Denmark is the result of 400 years of forced relinquishments of land, surrenders and lost battles” from denmark.dk can be the happiest country in the world…
+Watch this interesting video by ABC News talking about how strange it seems that a country with bad weather, incredibly high taxes and things like these written on an official site about the country: “very bluntly speaking, it can be claimed that the present configuration of Denmark is the result of 400 years of forced relinquishments of land, surrenders and lost battles” from denmark.dk can be the happiest country in the world…

 28